aln136/Microblading-Miss/README.md

-# Microblading Miss Website
+# Microblading Miss
 Multi-page static website with appointment booking system, contact feature, etc.
-Website coded in HTML, CSS, Javascript for a Permanent Makeup Clinic.
+Website coded in HTML and CSS, and optimized for tablet and mobile.
+Created by Aileen Li for a small business specializing in Permanent Makeup.